-- Associate Professor Tanya Evans will present the inaugural Wilson History Oration for Professional Historians Australia.
+- Event Description: Associate Professor Tanya Evans will present the inaugural Wilson History Oration for Professional Historians Australia.
 The Oration is an annual online lecture for an eminent speaker to reflect and share experiences on history research, writing and audience engagement.
 Tanya’s presentation will take a deep dive into a multi-faceted approach to public history.
 The oration will be centred on one of Tanya’s current projects – an historic site in the Blue Mountains in NSW – and she will discuss her collaboration with local and family historians, environmental specialists, heritage practitioners and archaeologists.

 - The Oration has been established in memory of Dr Bill Wilson OAM (1942-2021).
 Bill Wilson’s support for the field of public history and the work of professional historians in Australia was inspiring.
 Throughout his career in history Bill was a diplomatic and personable leader and an innovative administrator.

 - Paper Title: ‘Out of the Blue: collaborative and community-based history in Australia’

 - When: 2 June 2022, 5.30-6.30 pm AEDT